@azerum/ts-csp

 Interface ReadableChannel<T>

-interface ReadableChannel<out T extends NotUndefined> {
+interface ReadableChannel<T extends NotUndefined> {

 read: () => Promise<undefined | T>;